A $(2+\varepsilon)$-Approximation Algorithm for Metric $k$-Median: Technical Overview

 \subsubsection{Local Optima and Stability}

 One particularly important tool when dealing with stable solutions are properties of local optima.
-A solution $S$ is $(1+\varepsilon)$-locally optimal if $\text{cost}(S')\cdot (1+\varepsilon)\geq \text{cost}(S)$ for any solution $S'$ with $|S\triangle S'|\leq 2$, i.e., that $S$ and $S'$ differ by one center.
-Local search enumerates over all swaps, terminating when none with sufficient cost improvement can be found, upon which we say that the found solution is locally optimal.
-The running time for executing such a swap is polynomial.
-In the following, we will ignore dependencies on the $(1+\varepsilon)$ factor controlling the rate of improvement.
+The local search procedure starts with any feasible solution $S$, and searches for an alternative solution $S'$ such that $|S\triangle S'|= 2$ (i.e., $S$ and $S'$ differ by one center) and $\text{cost}(S')< \text{cost}(S)$.
+If such an $S'$ exists, $S$ is replaced by $S'$ and the process is iterated.
+At the end of the procedure we say that $S$ is locally optimal.
+The running time of this procedure is polynomial, where we exploit the assumption that distances are polynomially bounded integers (by Lemma \ref{lem:aspectratio}).

 We first introduce a bit of notation.
 Suppose we are given a locally optimal solution $S$.
 We say that a cluster $C^*$ of the optimal solution $\opt$ is \emph{pure} with respect to $S$, if there exists a cluster $C'$ induced by $S$ such that both clusters agree on all but $O(\varepsilon)\cdot \min(|C^*|,|C'|)$ of the points.
-We begin by examining structural properties for $\beta$-stable solutions, summarized by in Section~\ref{sec:localSearchAnalysis}. \begin{itemize} \item For any given constant-factor approximation $S$, at most $O_\eps(\beta^{-1})$ many clusters are not pure, see Lemma \ref{lem:numnonpure}. \item In any locally optimal solution $S$, we have that is the cost of the clients in pure clusters is well approximated, see Lemma \ref{lem:purecost}. \end{itemize} The first property relies on the fact that for every non-pure cluster, $S$ must merge at least two clusters of the optimum.
+We begin by examining structural properties for $\beta$-stable solutions, summarized by in Section~\ref{sec:localSearchAnalysis}. \begin{itemize} \item For any given constant-factor approximation $S$, at most $O_\eps(\beta^{-1})$ many clusters are not pure, see Lemma \ref{lem:numnonpure}. \item In any locally optimal solution $S$, we have that is the cost of the clients in pure clusters is well approximated. \end{itemize} More precisely, in the second bullet we show that all the points in each pure cluster $C^*$ with center $c^*$ can be assigned to the \emph{same} center $t(c^*)$ in $S$ (i.e., the center $c'$ of $C'$) with a moderate increase of their cost (see Lemma \ref{lem:purecost}).

+The first property relies on the fact that for every non-pure cluster, $S$ must merge at least two clusters of the optimum.
 If $S$ is a constant-factor approximation, this cannot happen more than $O_{\eps}(\beta^{-1})$ many times before the approximation guarantee no longer holds.
 The second property is implied by the local optimality of $S$.
 Specifically, swapping out the center $c'\in S$ serving $C'$ for the center $c^*$ of the pure cluster $C^*$ cannot change the cost by much as these two clusters agree on most of their points.

 In a nutshell, a locally optimal solution $S$ approximates all but $O_{\eps}(\beta^{-1})$ many clusters of the optimal solution very well.
 In what follows, we will describe how we may extend $S$ to a $(2+\varepsilon)$-approximation overall.